ReFreezed/Gloa/README.md

 	print(ent.name) -- "no name"
 	print(ent.x)    -- 5

-	-- ent.foo = 5  -- Error, 'foo' is not a member of Entity!
+	-- ent.foo = 5  -- Error: 'foo' is not a member of Entity!

 	local ent2: Entity = {y=7} -- Structs can be initialized with custom values.
 	print(ent2.x, ent2.y)      -- 0 7